Welcome to today's edition of the Rush 24-7 podcast.

 I mean, that's why we can deport them.

-Uh you can't deport a citizen for all practical means and purposes.
+You can't deport a citizen for all practical means and purposes.

 So they don't have all of the rights.

-The idea that they have the right to to make certain these things are expedited suggests to me something's going on here.
+The idea that they have the right to make certain these things are expedited suggests to me something's going on here.

 And I wonder where the pressure is being put.

-A number of lower courts and appellate court has upheld these, Thankfully, and I believe the majority of the Supreme Court may be ready to uphold the Indiana law requiring voters to show voter identification.
+And I believe the majority of the Supreme Court may be ready to uphold the Indiana law requiring voters to show voter identification.

 You know, one of the things I've never understood about this in cracking down on voter fraud, and it is ubiquitous in America.

-Go to Dade County, go to Cook County, go all over the country where acorn is being investigated.
+Go to Dade County, go to Cook County, go all over the country where Acorn is being investigated.

-The American community organization for reform now, I believe, or associations for community organized for reform now, some ridiculous acronym.
+The American Community Organization for Reform Now, I believe, or Associations for Community Organized for Reform Now, some ridiculous acronym.

 It is a cottage industry and primarily of the left wing.